Or better: gain

 Do ISO invariant cameras exist yet?

 To some extent, every camera is ISO invariant.
 See the topic “Hi and Lo ISO settings” below.
 For these settings, every camera is ISO invariant.
-Other than that, some modern cameras get really, really close to being ISO invariant, while others are pretty far away.
-You can check how good your camera is in this regard by visiting dpreview’s awesome comparison tool.
+Other than that, some modern cameras get really, really close to being ISO invariant, across the complete ISO range, while others are pretty far away.
+You can check how good your camera is in this regard by visiting dpreview’s awesome ISO comparison tool.

 "Hi" and "Lo" ISO settings